Teachers & Schools

-PGR’s virtual program includes three asynchronous components and one synchronous session: video tours of the Steinhardt Conservatory’s Tropical and Desert Pavilions; a video lesson in BBG’s Education Greenhouse; a hands-on, inquiry-based video lesson including a planting tutorial; and a live, synchronous plant science lesson with PGR staff.
-Each class will receive a mailed kit of four plants, potting-up materials for each student, teacher guide, and student worksheets.
+PGR’s virtual program includes three asynchronous components and one synchronous session: video tours of the Garden; a video lesson in the Garden’s Education Greenhouse; a hands-on, inquiry-based video lesson including a planting tutorial; and a live, synchronous plant science lesson with PGR staff.
+Each class will receive a mailed kit of plants, potting-up materials for each student, teacher guide, and student worksheets.
 Teachers will also receive two virtual professional development sessions with training on inquiry-based teaching and plant care.
 Application to PGR fall 2021 will open in September 2021.
 Fee: $50 per class.
-Please email email@example.com with any questions.
+Please email [email protected] with any questions.

 Redeem a UA Class Visit Voucher for a virtual field trip experience.
-UA virtual tours are 45-minute live, BBG instructor–led experiences consisting of virtual tours of the Steinhardt Conservatory’s Tropical and Desert Pavilions and an interactive lesson.
+UA virtual tours are 60-minute, live, BBG instructor–led experiences consisting of virtual tours of the Garden and an interactive lesson.
 Teachers will set up the virtual field trip meeting using the platform of their choice.

-Teachers will be mailed a kit including four plants and potting-up materials for the class.
+Teachers will be mailed a kit including plants and potting-up materials for the class.
 Access to online materials and a potting-up video tutorial for teachers included.
-Additionally, UA Middle School teachers and their classes will also have the opportunity to engage with online materials that extend learning to the topic of climate change.
+Additionally, UA Middle School teachers and their classes will also have the opportunity to engage with online materials that extend learning.
 UA Elementary School teachers will receive a digital plant reference book.

 Fee: one UA Class Visit Voucher per class.